philipfweiss/design_patterns/README.md

 2. **Observer Pattern** [WeatherData]
 > Defines a one-to-many dependency between objects so that when on object changes state, all of its dependenents are notified and updated.

+3. **Decorator Pattern** [Starbuzz]
+> Attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Design Principles:
 1. **Page 9**: Identify aspects of your application that vary and separate them from what stays the same